ianeyinda/zipcracker/README.md

 Emphasizing the importance of using strong and unique passwords to protect zip files and sensitive data.

 ## OS supported
-linux.
+- linux.
-windows - using the windows subsystem linux.
+- windows - using the windows subsystem linux.

+### NB: you can use the files in the test directory to test the bash script.